arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 ### First things first

-The catchup subscription is fairly easy to implement when you read from a single stream.
+The catchup subscription is easy to implement when you read from a single stream.
 But your `Blogging` context should not put all events into single stream.
+That's obvious.
 In this case we could use [linking to stream](https://railseventstore.org/docs/link/) feature in Rails Event Store.

 Change file: ./config/initializers/rails_event_store.rb